Skip to content

 Purple Milkweed with Green Follicle — Chris Light, CC BY-SA 4.0, via Wikimedia Commons

-22. Red Milkweed (Asclepias rubra), a Texas Milkweed for Wet Soils
+22. Red Milkweed (Asclepias rubra), a Milkweed for Wet Soils

-Red Milkweed (Asclepias rubra): This Texas milkweed is native to the eastern and central counties of the state (Kartesz 2015).
+Red Milkweed (Asclepias rubra): Red milkweed is native to the eastern and central counties of Texas (Kartesz 2015).
 In the wild, red milkweed grows in wet open areas such as bogs, wet meadows, and pine barrens (Woodson 1954).
 Growing from 1 to 3 feet tall, this plant has pink, purple, red to lavender flowers that bloom from May to August.

-In a garden setting, red milkweed is hardy in zones 6-9 and grows best in places of full sun to part-shade with wet organic soil.
+In a Texas buttefly garden, red milkweed is hardy in zones 6-9 and grows best in places of full sun to part-shade with wet organic soil.

 Close-up of pink flowers of red milkweed (Asclepias rubra).